mongodb-developer/EventbridgeAtlas/README.md

 * Configure database user, IP Whitelist and copy the connection string.
 Follow the steps [here](https://docs.atlas.mongodb.com/driver-connection)

 ## Create Realm Webhook
 Before we can write the code for our webhook, we first need to configure it.
-The Configure Service Webhooks guide in the Realm documentation goes into more detail, but you will need to configure the following options:
+The Configure Service HTTPS Endpoints guide in the Realm documentation goes into more detail, but you will need to configure the following options:

 *Authentication type must be set to system
 *The HTTP method is POST